mozilla/datazilla/README.md

 The data model for performance data consists of an RDBS [schema](https://github.com/jeads/datazilla/blob/master/model/sql/template_schema/schema_1_perftest.sql), an image of the schema is available in [schema_1_perftest.png](https://github.com/jeads/datazilla/blob/master/model/sql/template_schema/schema_1_perftest.png) that is useful for understanding the relationships in the data model.
 At a top level the schema has four broad categories: Reference Data, Test Data, Metrics Data, and UI Support Data.
 These four categories are defined as follows:

 ####Reference Data
 The reference data consists of unique lists of products, tests, operating systems, test options, test pages etc...
-Most of the tables in this section just hold a id, name, and description.
+Most of the tables in this section just hold an id, name, and description.
 The id values are shared in Test Data tables by prefixing the id with the table name.
 So product.id would be build.product_id in the build table.
 All of the reference data is populated dynamically from the JSON input data structure.

 ####Test Data
 The test data holds all of the raw test values, auxiliary data, test data to revision mapping, build data associated with test runs etc...
 Basically any data that is generated with a specific instance of a test run.